c4arl0s/6Rebasing/README.md

 # [6 Rebasing](https://github.com/c4arl0s/6RebasingRysGitTutorial#6-rebasing---content)

-Let's start this module by taking an in-depth look at our history.
-The six commits asterisked below are part of the same train thought.
+Let's start this module by taking an in-depth look at our history. **The six commits asterisked below are part of the same train thought**.

 We even developed them in their own feature branch.
 However, they show up interspersed with commits from other branches, along with a superfluous merge commit (b9f2b14).

 In other words, our repository's history is kind of messy:

 ```console